What's a Switcheroo?

 To celebrate, examine, and honor the passing of the year Broadsided Press holds a contest.

-You send us haiku addressing events that define each season of the previous year.
+You send us haiku addressing events that define the previous year.

 Get the complete picture and see former HYIR.